UBC-CIC/TapGives/docs/DeploymentGuide.md

 ```

 Important:
 You can find your API Gateway Endpoint URL in the output values displayed after deployment.
-This URL will be provided to Africa's Talking as the 'callbackUrl.'
+This URL will be provided to Africa's Talking as the *callbackUrl*.
 The output should look like so:
 ![alt text](images/sam_output.png)